 Boston, MA 02111

 HESSCO Elder Services – Please review the service programs we offer so that you may decide which volunteer opportunity is most appealing to you.*Please note, all volunteer applicants are required to complete a CORI request form and submit a copy of his/her license before we can process an application.

 1 Merchant Street

 Toll Free: 800-462-5221 V/TTY

-Massachusetts Service Alliance – The Massachusetts Service Alliance administers Connect & Serve, a free web-based volunteer portal.
-The Connect & Serve website is a valuable resource for organizations who recruit volunteers and for individuals who wish to find fulfilling volunteer opportunities in their communities.
+Massachusetts Service Alliance – Connect & Serve is a free web-based volunteer portal.
+The Connect & Serve website is a valuable resource.
+It is for organizations who recruit volunteers and for individuals who wish to find volunteer opportunities in their communities.

 100 North Washington Street

 Massachusetts Coalition for the Homeless – The Coalition offers rewarding volunteer opportunities.
 Groups and individuals may want help families and individuals who are experiencing homelessness.

 Neighbors Who Care – Provides free volunteer services to help better the life of high risk homebound elders and chronically ill adults in the greater Waltham community.

 Retired Senior Volunteer Program (RSVP) – Must be at least 55 years of age to volunteer